Paramagnetic nuclear magnetic resonance spectroscopy: Contact vs. pseudocontact shifts

 Hyperfine shifts result from two mechanisms, contact shifts and pseudocontact shifts.
 Both effects operate simultaneously but one or the other term can be dominant.
 Contact shifts result from spin delocalization through molecular orbitals of the molecule and from spin polarization.
-Pseudocontact shifts result from magnetic anisotropy of the paramagnetic molecule.
+Pseudocontact shifts result from the magnetic anisotropy of the paramagnetic molecule.
 Pseudocontact shifts follow a 1/r3 and an angular dependence.
 They are large for many lanthanide complexes due to their strong magnetic anisotropy.
 NMR shift reagents such as EuFOD can interact in fast exchange with Lewis-basic organic compounds (such as alcohols) and are therefore able to shift the NMR signals of the diamagnetic compound in dependance of its concentration and spatial distance.

 The effect of the contact term arises from transfer of unpaired spin density to the observed nucleus.
 This coupling, also known by EPR spectroscopists as hyperfine coupling, is in the order of MHz, as compared with the usual internuclear (J) coupling observed in conventional NMR spectra, which are in the order of a few Hz.
 This difference reflects the large magnetic moment of an electron (−1.00 μB), which is much greater than any nuclear magnetic moment (e.g. for 1H: 1.52×10−3 μB).
 Owing to rapid spin relaxation, the electron-nuclear coupling is not observed in the NMR spectrum, so the affected nuclear resonance appears at the average of the two coupled energy states, weighted according to their spin populations.
 Given the magnitude of the coupling, the Boltzmann distribution of these spin states is not close to 1:1, leading to net spin polarization on the affected NMR nucleus, hence relatively large contact shifts.

 The effect of the pseudocontact term arises from magnetic anisotropy of the paramagnetic center (reflected in g-anisotropy in the EPR spectrum).
 This anisotropy creates a magnetic field which supplements that of the instrument's magnet.
 The magnetic field exerts its effect with both angular and a 1/r3 geometric dependences.